Local government in Scotland: Council control

 The 32 unitary authorities were controlled as follows.
 The figures incorporate the results from the 2012 local government election, plus gains and losses from subsequent local by-elections, and party defections.

 2007 election results

 Following the introduction of the Local Governance (Scotland) Act 2004 local elections are held using the single transferable vote, with this taking place for the first time in 2007.
 This change in voting system saw all but five councils end up with no one party in control.
-Labour retained control of the City of Glasgow and North Lanarkshire, while Orkney, Shetland and Na h-Eileanan Siar continue to be controlled by Independent councillors.
+Labour retained control of Glasgow City and North Lanarkshire, while Orkney, Shetland and Na h-Eileanan Siar continue to be controlled by Independent councillors.

 Council control

 The 32 unitary authorities are controlled as follows.
 The figures incorporate the results from the 2007 local government election, plus gains and losses from subsequent local by-elections, and party defections.

 Community councils

 Community councils represent the interests of local people.
 Local authorities have a statutory duty to consult community councils on planning, development and other issues directly affecting that local community.
 However, the community council has no direct say in the delivery of services.
 In many areas they do not function at all, but some work very effectively at improving their local area.
 Elections for community councils are determined by the local authority but the law does state that candidates cannot stand on a party-political ticket.